zephyrproject-rtos/zephyr/doc/application/application.rst

 Kconfig Configuration
 =====================

-The application is configured using a set of options that can be customized for application-specific purposes.
-The Zephyr build system takes a configuration option's value from the first source in which it is specified, taken from the following available sources, in order:

-#.
-An application's current configuration (i.e. the file
-   :file:`zephyr/.config` in the build directory).
-This can be used during development as described below in :ref:`override_kernel_conf`.

-#.
-The application's configuration file(s) given by the
-   :makevar:`CONF_FILE` variable, either as set explicitly by the user or using one of the default values detailed below.

-#.
-The board's default configuration for the current :makevar:`BOARD`
-   setting (i.e. the :file:`boards/ARCHITECTURE/BOARD/BOARD_defconfig`
+The initial configuration for an application is produced by merging configuration settings from two sources:

-   file in the Zephyr base directory).
+1. A :makevar:`BOARD`-specific configuration file, stored in :file:`boards/ARCHITECTURE/BOARD/BOARD_defconfig` in the Zephyr base directory.

-#.
-The kernel's default configuration settings (i.e. the default value given to
-   the option in one of Zephyr's :file:`Kconfig` files).

-The Zephyr build system determines a value for :makevar:`CONF_FILE` by checking the following until one is found, in order:
+2. One or more application-specific configuration files.

+The application-specific configuration file(s) can be specified in any of the following ways.
+The simplest option is to just have a single :file:`prj.conf` file.

-- Any value given to :makevar:`CONF_FILE` in your application :file:`CMakeLists.txt` (**before including the boilerplate.cmake file**), passed to the the CMake command line, or present in the CMake variable cache, takes precedence.
+1. If :makevar:`CONF_FILE` is set in :file:`CMakeLists.txt` (**before including
+   the boilerplate.cmake file**), or is present in the CMake variable cache, the configuration files specified in it are merged and used as the application-specific settings.

-- If a CMake command, macro, or function ``set_conf_file`` is defined, it will be invoked and must set :makevar:`CONF_FILE`.
+   Alternatively, an application may define a CMake command, macro, or function called ``set_conf_file``, which is invoked and is expected to set :makevar:`CONF_FILE`.

-- If the file :file:`prj_BOARD.conf` exists in your application directory, where ``BOARD`` is the BOARD value set earlier, it will be used.
+2. Otherwise (if (1.) does not apply), if a file :file:`prj_BOARD.conf` exists in the application directory, where :makevar:`BOARD` is the BOARD value set earlier, the settings in it are used.

-- Finally, if :file:`prj.conf` exists in your application directory, it will be used.
+3. Otherwise, if a file :file:`prj.conf` exists in the application directory, the settings in it are used.

-If :makevar:`CONF_FILE` specifies multiple files, they will be merged in order.
+4. Otherwise, there are no application-specific settings, and just the settings in the :makevar:`BOARD`-specific configuration are used.

+Configuration settings that are specified in neither the :makevar:`BOARD` configuration file nor in the application configuration file(s) fall back on their default value, as given in the :file:`Kconfig` files.

+The merged configuration is saved in :file:`zephyr/.config` in the build directory.

+As long as :file:`zephyr/.config` exists and is up-to-date (is newer than the :makevar:`BOARD` and application configuration files), it will be used in preference to producing a new merged configuration.
+This can be used during development, as described below in :ref:`override_kernel_conf`.

 For information on available kernel configuration options, including inter-dependencies between options, see the :ref:`configuration`.